Louis-XIV-bis/meiotic-freq-simulation/README.md

 # Beyond Recombination: Exploring the Impact of Meiotic Frequency on Genome-wide Genetic Diversity

 ## Content
 **/figures** contains all the R scripts to reproduce the plots and statistical tests from the paper (use dataset from **/data**).
 **/data** contains the merged datasets obtained from all the experiments.
 **/scripts** contains all the scripts used run the simulations and the individual results.

+In order to compte theoretical results (Fig 3, Fig 4,S1 & S2 Appendix), we ran some program written in GFortran for the MacIntosh available in **theoretical_simulations**.

 ## About the simulations